pratikpalashikar/indigo/_posts/2017-07-23-Stop-Thinking-Start-Programming.md

     *   Big (O)  time and space complexity (benchmark for your code quality)

   Start learning about the data structure, they play a very important role when you are developing a piece of software.
 They determine the time and space complexity of your program.
-Think it this way you wrote a code to sort the numbers, you dont want to let it keep running for ages right, you want it to be quick within fraction of seconds for large datasets to make decision you first should have the knowledge of all the data structure and the algorithm used to accomplish different task.
+Think it this way you wrote a code to sort the numbers, you dont want to let it keep running for ages, right? you want it to be execute quickly, within fraction of seconds for large datasets.
+To make this decision you should have the knowledge of all the data structure and the algorithm used to reduce the space and the time complexity based on the programming functionality.

-  Dont worry learning this things takes time, you will get it by practicing.
-Start working on learning these concepts.
-One thing will be start learning algorithms and data structure from [Cracking the coding interview](http://www.crackingthecodinginterview.com/) by Gayle Laakmann McDowell, it will get you started with basics and will provide a way to get started with algorithm.
+  Dont worry learning these things takes time, you will get it by practicing.
+Start working on learning basic concepts.
+One thing I will suggest, will be start learning algorithms and data structure from [Cracking the coding interview](http://www.crackingthecodinginterview.com/) by Gayle Laakmann McDowell, it will get you started with basics and will provide a way to get started with algorithm.
 If you are college student or working professional.
-I will dont use heavy mathematical books to start learning algorithms you will get diverted.
+I will say dont use heavy mathematical books to start learning algorithms you will get diverted, its like you dont need the "Master theorem" everytime to determine the perfecct complexity of program a fuzzy guess is fine.
 Better start with building basic blocks and then move upward.
 You will be able to tell the space and time complexity of the programs using this book.
 You will get the strong hold on data structure and algorithm if you follow it properly.

   * Keep this handy :
     [Big O cheat sheet](http://bigocheatsheet.com/)